angstone/lord/README.md

 3- Add the Operator (Thats so easy like just declare it in the operator microservice);

-4- Add the Reducer (Even if it is does nothing you have to add it.
-Just follows the structure of the sample);
+4- Add the Reducer (Even if It does nothing you have to add it.
+Just follows the structure in sample);

 5- Add Render (This perform changes in the DB using Models.
 The models declared will be automaticaly loaded);

 6- Add Route in Routes folder (That is just easy as just point the route to the operation performed);

+###

 If you want to add a view: